WaterBongo/FabricMultiAccountManager/README.md

 - Open a web browser and navigate to `http://localhost:8000`

 ## Development Journey
-This project was developed as part of my high school portfolio to demonstrate:
+This project is used to display,
 - Full-stack development capabilities
 - Real-time web socket implementation
-- Minecraft mod development
+- Worker/Host infrastructure design
 - User interface design
 - System architecture planning